kelscahill/cahillscreative/wp-content/plugins/ajax-load-more/README.txt

 == Changelog ==

+= 5.4.3 - February 11, 2021 =
+* FIX - Fixed JS error in shortcode builder when a site was missing tags or categories.
+* FIX - Various admin UX/UX updates.
+* UPDATE - Various fixes and updates to support PHP 8+.
+* UPDATE - Added `['X-Requested-With'] = 'XMLHttpRequest'` headers to each Ajax request so the server side functions can determine the type of request.
+* UPDATE - Updated `axios` library to latest version.
+* UPDATE - Varius admin updates.

-= 5.4.2.1 - January 3, 2020 =
+= 5.4.2.1 - January 3, 2021 =
 * HOTFIX - Fixed issue with non-functioning Shortcode Builder on sites without `tags` or `categories` present.

-= 5.4.2 - January 3, 2020 =
+= 5.4.2 - January 3, 2021 =
 * NEW - Added new `vars` parameter that allows for passing data into Hooks and Repeater Templates.
 Variables can accessed in Repeater Templates by accessing the `$args` array.
 This will pull in all query and variable parameters into an array.
 `[ajax_load_more vars="var1:The value of var1 value;var2:The value for #2"]`
 `echo $args['alm_vars'];` // Prints an array of key value pairs.
 See docs for more info.